The Iranian Experience

-Robert de Warren's eleven year experience (1965-1978) prior to the Islamic Revolution accumulated a plethora of unique artisitic, cultural, mystical and ethnic documentation gathered through numerous research expeditions.
+Robert de Warren's eleven-year experience (1965-1978) accumulated a plethora of unique artistic, cultural, mystical and ethnic documentation gathered through numerous research expeditions.
 This collection became the cornerstone of the foundation on which The Iran National Folklore Institute was based.
-After 1979, most cultural heritage institutions in Iran were closed, as the new order sought to purge expressions not fitting within their particular interpretation of strict Islamic law.
-Iran had beens a progressive nation making significant contributions to 20th Century development, it regressed to almost medioeval conditions to its present position.
-Yet there is a young generation striving to be recognized.
+After 1979, most cultural heritage institutions in Iran adapted to the new order.

-The Persian diaspora worldwide is sensitive to their ancestral heritage and is eager to celebrate their origins and traditions thus insuring that future generation can be an active part of coninued learning and appreciation for its ageless culture.
+The Persian diaspora worldwide is sensitive to their ancestral heritage and is eager to celebrate their origins and traditions, thus ensuring that future generations can be an active part of continued learning and appreciation for its timeless culture.

 The Mahalli Dancers of Iran